Mohammed-Taysser/bensalman/README.md

 - Written in TypeScript with predictable static types.
 - Use Redux with redux-toolkit Store
 - Lint using Eslint
-- Minimal need for any custom CSS.
+- Minimal need for any custom CSS using Sass.
+- Using Tailwindcss as class base utils

 ## Get Start 🚀